 In your experience, is this changing?

 Absolutely.
 It’s changing already.
 I am completely biased but if you look at the example of CBC Indigenous I think you will find a far broader range of stories about Indigenous issues than we ever had two years ago on CBC.
-The goal of CBC Aboriginal is to present a wide selection of Indigenous life in this country and that doesn’t always mean conflict and ‘us-versus-them.’
-You will see those kinds of stories, because they exist.
-But you will also see “Boys with Braids”, Indigenous weddings – all kinds of other important aspects of Indigenous life that is news.
-If non-Indigenous Canadians are going to live side-by-side with Indigenous Peoples and be good neighbors then they have to understand all the aspects of Indigenous life, not just the same tired stories we’ve been seeing.
+The goal of CBC Indigenous is to present a wide selection of Indigenous life in this country and that doesn’t always mean conflict and ‘us-versus-them.’
+You will see those kinds of stories because they exist.
+But you will also see “Boys with Braids”, Indigenous weddings – all kinds of other important aspects of Indigenous life that are news.
+If non-Indigenous Canadians are going to live side-by-side with Indigenous Peoples and be good neighbours then they have to understand all the aspects of Indigenous life, not just the same tired stories we’ve been seeing.

-What is the significance of CBC online news programs changing editorial guidelines to capitalize Indigenous, Aboriginal, Native, Indian?
+What is the significance of CBC online news programs changing editorial guidelines to capitalize Indigenous, Aboriginal, Native, and Indian?
 In your opinion, will we see other news outlets following form?